Editor’s Note: this is the very first post on Daily Fintech.

-The combination of digitization (Social, Mobile, Analytics, Cloud), globalization (Rise of the Rest) and demographics (Millenial Digital Natives) creates a shift in the Financial Services Stack akin to the transformation that happened when the PC stack replaced mainframes.
+The combination of digitization (Social, Mobile, Analytics, Cloud, cryptography), globalization (Rise of the Rest) and demographics (younger Digital Natives) creates a shift in the Financial Services Stack akin to the transformation that happened when the PC stack replaced mainframes.
 We moved then from vertical integration (mainframe vendors controlled the whole stack) to horizontal layers (Intel, Microsoft, Applications, PC Manufacturers).

 Now we are moving from vertically integrated banks that control the whole stack to a horizontal stack with services at the application layer currently controlled by born-digital ventures in areas such as Lending, Payments, Trade Finance, Foreign Exchange and Wealth Management.

-This is fundamentally different from the first wave of Emergent Fintech, which created a lead flow engine for banks by adding a UX on top of existing bank services.
+This is fundamentally different from the first wave of Emergent Fintech, which created a lead flow engine for banks by adding a better User Experience on top of existing bank services.
 Those services (such as Simple) were non-threatening to Banks and made easy acquisition targets.

 Both Banks and Traditional Fintech vendors to those banks will face wrenching change to adapt to this big shift in the financial services stack.